zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

 **STEP 1**: Open all the Oracle GoldenGate Services Port from the OCI Console

-**STEP 2:** Open all the Proxy port on Oracle GoldenGate Microservices Marketplace Instance
+**STEP 2:** Open all the Proxy ports on Oracle GoldenGate Microservices Marketplace Instance

 **STEP 3:** Discover Oracle GoldenGate Microservices Instances in Oracle Enterprise Manager on Marketplace After you have created an Enterprise Manager instance on Marketplace, you can discover the Oracle GoldenGate Instances on the OCI UI: